mlanza/ai-literacy/301/06-feet-on-the-ground.md

 This response has two layers: the natural-language explanation for the human and the structured tool call for the system.
 That duality is exactly what makes the LLM a **universal mediator** — one foot in each world, translating human intention into machine action.

-The developer extracts the structured request and relays it to the MCP calendar service, which responds:
+The developer extracts the structured request and relays it to the **MCP calendar service**, which responds:

-Tool server:
 ```json
 {
   "tool_response": {